-Two of the originally sampled 120 schools in the general education sample withdrew because of complications at their schools, and were replaced by other schools in their district with similar characteristics.
+Three of the originally sampled 120 schools in the general education sample withdrew because of complications at their schools, and were replaced by other schools in their district with similar characteristics.
 In the Māori immersion sample, one immersion school declined to participate and was replaced by another immersion school from the same region.
-A small paired immersion school also withdrew and was not replaced.
-One of the sampled schools with immersion classes was replaced because the immersion programme at that school had just been established and most of the students had had only one year of immersion education.
+One of the sampled schools with immersion classes initially agreed to participate but later withdrew after consultation with its whanau, and was replaced by another school with immersion classes from the same region.